14 things that are obsolete in 21st century schools

 That is exactly what we are doing today.
-We are asking our students to remember more, write better and repeat faster then before… just like we wanted the faster horse, when really we should be asking for the car.
+We are asking our students to remember more, write better and repeat faster than before… just like we wanted the faster horse when really we should be asking for the car.
 Sure the car wasn’t better than the horse in the beginning and our education system won’t be perfect either.
 It will never be perfect, it should be constantly evolving and we should strive to make it better every day.

-I don’t know what a perfect education system looks like, and don’t think it even exist.
+I don’t know what a perfect education system looks like, and don’t think it even exists.
 But I believe that if we talk, try something different, fail forward, investigate and share what we do, not only locally but globally, we can get a lot closer.